 We believe in one Lord, Jesus Christ, the only Son of God, eternally begotten of the Father, God from God, Light from Light, true God from true God, begotten, not made, of one Being with the Father.
 Through him all things were made.
 For us and for our salvation, he came down from heaven: by the power of the Holy Spirit he became incarnate from the Virgin Mary, and was made man.
-For our sake he was crucified under Pontius Pilate; he suffered death and was buried.
+For our sake he was crucified under Pontius Pilate: he suffered death and was buried.
 On the third day he rose again in accordance with the Scriptures; he ascended into heaven and is seated at the right hand of the Father.
-He will come again in glory to judge the living and the dead, and his kingdom will have no end.